-LUMA™ Optical Modems
+LUMA™

 Plug & Play

 LUMA is designed with flexibility in mind.
-In its base configuration it is a transparent link between your legacy systems, making it very easy to integrate.
+In its base configuration, it is a transparent link between your legacy systems, making it very easy to integrate.
 Plug&Play is not just marketing language when it comes to LUMA.

 Versatile

-LUMA will wirelessly transfer high volume of data in a variety of subsea applications during construction, inspection, monitoring and repairs in the offshore energy sector.
-In the science & research sector it will serve as a regular environmental data uplink from an ADCP, a camera or other sensors on the sea floor.
-With the small size, low power consumption and high data rates, LUMA telemetry opens up connectivity possibilities underwater in many industries where submerged assets need to be monitored or inspected in real time.
+With the small size, low power consumption and high data rates, LUMA opens up new connectivity possibilities underwater in many industries where submerged assets need to be monitored or inspected in real time.

 Features